Save the date!!

 Seabird tracking data and oceanographic variables can be combined to develop predictive habitat utilisation and species distribution models.
 Authorities could use these as dynamic management tools (e.g. fisheries, shipping, Marine Protected Areas) to help them make real-time decisions to protect seabirds.

 The first objective of this scenario enables fish scientists to track pelagic species with light based geo localization devices and to get a state of the art estimation of the fish trajectory.
-A second objective is to enable analysing and understanding blue fin tuna behaviour or appearance correlated to environmental data of salinity, primary production and sea surface temperature during spawning season in the Mediterranean Sea (summer season).
+A second objective is to enable analysing and understanding bluefin tuna behaviour or appearance correlated to environmental data of salinity, primary production and sea surface temperature during spawning season in the Mediterranean Sea.

-This scenario will focus on setting up tools for Marine Protected Areas managers, to help them predicting the distribution of protected species such as marine mammals.
+This scenario will focus on setting up tools for Marine Protected Areas managers to help them monitor important marine mammal areas and better predict the distribution and habitat preferences of tracked or surveyed species.
 This scenario takes place in some MPAs in the French Exclusive Economic zone.

 Architecture a system to access Sentinel Earth Observation data